MarsUniversity/ece387-robotics/docs/install_software/readme.md

 1. Go to the software folder and install `VCForPython27.msi`.
 This will install the microsoft compiler so you can build python libraries in wheel format
-1. Run `pip install numpy jupyter opencvutils`
+1. Run `pip install numpy jupyter opencvutils matplotlib`
 1. Open a bash window
 1. Run `jupyter notebook` and a webpage should open up.
 From there you can create or navigate to jupyter notebooks and open them